Shiriny24/colossus/docs/source/index.rst

 consists of three top-level modules:

 * :doc:`cosmology_cosmology`: Implements LCDM cosmologies with curvature, relativistic species, and different dark energy equations of state.
-Incldues standard calculations such as densities and times, but also more advanced computations such as the power spectrum, variance, and correlation function.
+Includes standard calculations such as densities and times, but also more advanced computations such as the power spectrum, variance, and correlation function.
 * :doc:`lss`: Deals with peaks in Gaussian random fields and the statistical